Triggers are Your Path to Freedom

 Triggers are like a lid on a pressure tap that was opened, and the feelings bottled up inside fizz up and spill over.

-My dad tells the story of a conversation with my mom, his wife.
+My dad recently told me the story of a conversation with my mom.

 She got angry and exploded, “Why do you always push my buttons?”